COPD: End-of-Life Care

-People with advanced chronic pulmonary disease (COPD) need to consider the eventual need for palliative care.
-This is care aimed at making you comfortable as possible.
+People with advanced COPD need to consider the eventual need for palliative care.
+This is care aimed at making you as comfortable as possible.

 Palliative care is always part of end-of-life care.
-However, it can also be part of care for anyone at any stage of a serious or chronic illness.
+But it can also be part of care for anyone at any stage of a serious or chronic illness.

-The purpose of palliative care is to relieve symptoms associated with serious illnesses.
-Some of these symptoms may include pain, nausea, tiredness, anxiety, and depression.
+The purpose of palliative care is to relieve symptoms linked to serious illnesses.
+Some of these symptoms may include pain, nausea, tiredness, shortness of breath, anxiety, and depression.

-Palliative care doesn't cure illness, but does attempt to make living with symptoms easier.
-Palliative care measures can help lessen shortness of breath, for example.
+Palliative care doesn't cure illness.
+But it does try to make living with symptoms easier.
+Palliative care measures can help decrease the feeling of shortness of breath, for example.

 People with severe COPD, for example, generally benefit from finding ways to decrease their physical effort to take care of their daily needs.
 Examples include living on one floor of a house, or having meals provided.

-Check with your health insurance plan to see whether this type of care is covered.
+Check with your health insurance plan to see if this type of care is covered.

-Put your wishes for end-of-life care in writing so medical staff and family members have a record of them.
-An advance directive is a legal document that guides your health care providers when you’re not able to make decisions for yourself.
+Put your wishes for end-of-life care in writing so healthcare staff and family members have a record of them.
+An advance directive is a legal document that guides your healthcare providers when you’re not able to make decisions for yourself.

 A living will is one type of advance directive.
 This document describes the type of medical care you would like at the end of your life.

 A medical, or durable, power of attorney is a second type of advanced directive.
-This document names the person you would like to make health care decisions for you if you are unable to communicate.
+This document names the person you would like to make healthcare decisions for you if you can’t communicate.

-Your health care provider or local hospital will have forms for both types of advance directives.
-They are also available on the Internet.
+Your healthcare provider or local hospital will have forms for both types of advance directives.
+They are also available online.
 The forms vary by state, and it’s important to use forms accepted in your state.

-You may also want to talk to your doctor about the physician order for life-sustaining treatment (POLST).
-This form encourages active communication between you and your health care provider with the goal of preventing unwanted aggressive treatment at the end of life.
+You may also want to talk to your healthcare provider about the physician order for life-sustaining treatment (POLST).
+This form encourages active communication between you and your healthcare provider with the goal of preventing unwanted aggressive treatment at the end of life.
 The use of the POLST document and wallet card also varies by state.
-Talk with your health care provider about what is available in your state.
+Talk with your healthcare provider about what is available in your state.